qaimeh/model_data_for_neo4j/README.md

   --volume=$HOME/neo4j/data:/data \
   --env NEO4J_AUTH=neo4j/neo4j123   neo4j
  ```
 2) In Jupyter copy and paste the code from file "Uniprot_XML_to_Neo4j.ipynb" and execute.
-This code will transform the XML data from file "uniprot.xml"  into neo4j property graph model. execute the CYPHER query and fetch the required results.
+This code will transform the XML data from file "uniprot.xml"  into neo4j property graph model.
+You can execute the CYPHER query either from code or in Neo4j db interface to fetch and visualize data.

 # Example: data model